KostasDimakis/kd-blog/content/blog/snowy-mountaintops-oh-wait/index.md

 * No Gym, no studying.
 * Back in London.

-## Back in Chalkis and winning the "φλουρί"
+## Back in Chalkis and ready to leave already

 The week starts in Chalkis.
 Cups of coffee and car rides around the beach.
 After that, Crash Bandicoot (man, I'm a complete noob at landing correctly 😅), some light book reading, and the next thing I know, I'm packing my bags to leave for Arachova the next day.